arjunkadayanthra/meshlab/README.md

    ####  a.
 IP forwarding:

-   Internet Protocol (IP) forwarding is a fundamental process where a system, typically a router, forwards incoming data packets to another network based on the destination IP address.
-This is essential for routing data across networks and is the basis of how data gets from its source to its destination over the internet.
+   magine you’re a postman (the router) and you’ve got a bunch of letters (data packets) to deliver.
+Each letter has an address (the destination IP).
+Your job is to make sure each letter gets to the right address.
+That’s essentially what Internet Protocol (IP) forwarding is - it’s the process of sending data from one network to another based on the destination IP.

    ####  b.
 IP forwarding with software offloading:

-This technique enhances network performance by offloading some data forwarding tasks from the Central Processing Unit (CPU) to a more efficient part of the system.
-This could be another processor or a dedicated part of the CPU that is designed to handle these tasks more efficiently.
-By offloading these tasks, the CPU is freed up to handle other tasks, improving overall system performance.
+Now, imagine if you, the postman, had a helper who could sort the letters for you while you’re out delivering.
+That would make your job a lot easier, right?
+This is what happens in IP forwarding with software offloading.
+Some of the data forwarding tasks are handed off (or “offloaded”) from the Central Processing Unit (CPU) to another part of the system that can handle these tasks more efficiently.

    ####  c.
 IP forwarding with hardware offloading:

-This method further improves network transmission performance by offloading certain data forwarding tasks from the software to the hardware.
-This allows for faster packet routing as the hardware can process these tasks more quickly than the software.
-This is typically achieved using dedicated hardware components designed specifically for these tasks.
+Taking the postman analogy further, what if you had a super-fast bike that could get you to each address more quickly?
+That’s the idea behind IP forwarding with hardware offloading.
+Certain data forwarding tasks are offloaded from the software to the hardware, which can process these tasks faster, leading to quicker packet routing.

    ####  d. eBPF (TC):

-Extended Berkeley Packet Filter (eBPF) when used with Traffic Control (TC), provides a flexible platform for executing programs in the kernel space, allowing for fast packet processing and forwarding. eBPF is a technology that can run sandboxed programs in the Linux kernel without changing the kernel source code or loading kernel modules.
+Extended Berkeley Packet Filter (eBPF) used with Traffic Control (TC) is like having a super-smart sorting machine that not only sorts the letters but also decides the best route for delivery. eBPF allows for the execution of sandboxed programs in the Linux kernel without changing the kernel source code or loading kernel modules.
 When used with TC, it can classify and take action on network traffic, providing fine-grained control over network packets.

 ### 2. Environment Setup <a id="envirsetup"></a>